 |ACCT 5830 Survey of International Accounting||

 |ACCT 5850 Advanced Problems in Accounting||

-The remaining hours will come from 4000- or 5000-level courses offered in the College of Business or in other colleges at the University of Wyoming.
+A maximum of six hours may come from 4000- or 5000-level courses offered in the College of Business or in other colleges at the University of Wyoming.

 The student must complete the required coursework (both graduate and prerequisite) with a minimum GPA of 3.0 (on a 4.0 scale).

 A student may have only one C in his or her program of study.

 Any student falling below a cumulative GPA of 3.0 is automatically placed on probation for the following semester and must raise their GPA to 3.0 to avoid dismissal.